JaeNahm421/test1/eng/Manual.md

 2. Use command cd(command directory) and cd .. to navigate through the files and find your github folder.

    Type in ls to determine the files inside of your directory.

-   Examples: Typing in ls in amsesm:~ username$ would show Applications	Documents	Library		Music		Public

-   Desktop		Downloads	Movies		Pictures

    The command cd Documents would put you in the Documents folder.

    The command cd .. would put you out of Documents and back to your username folder.

    The github folder will automatically download in the documents folder unless stated otherwise.
-There is where all your Altibase repositories will go.
+That is where all your Altibase repositories will go.

 3. Use command git clone (copied link) to put the repository in desired folder.
    (This will put a copy of the repository in the folder)

    Type in the command ls to determine the name of the repository.

-   Example: If done correctly, GitHub/Documents should give you the following Altibase folders:

-   Manuals			ReleaseNotes

-   PatchNotes		Technical Documents

 4. Input any desired files and changes through your desired code writing program.

 5. Use command git status to identify any untracked files in the folder.
-   Changing this file would give a message like this:

-   On branch master

-   Your branch is up to date with 'origin/master'.

-   Changes not staged for commit:

-     (use "git add <file>..." to update what will be committed)

-     (use "git checkout -- <file>..." to discard changes in working directory)

-   ​	modified:   Manual.md

-   no changes added to commit (use "git add" and/or "git commit -a")

 6. Use command git add (desired files) or git add ..(to add all changes) to add changes to the repository.

 7. Use command git commit (-m “ “ to input any messages) to lock desired changes to the repository.